Summary

 Why would it be any different today?

-Arrogant know-it-all nerds was not in short supply in my time either.
+Arrogant know-it-all nerds were not in short supply in my time either.
 I should know, I was one.
-Still am on my spare time.
+Still am in my spare time.

 AI has nothing to do with this.